Medhi Benatia: International career

 Benatia made his international debut for Morocco on 19 November 2008 in a 3–0 friendly win over Zambia at the Stade Mohammed V in Casablanca.
-He scored his first goal for them on 4 June 2011, opening a 4–0 win over rivals Algeria at the Stade de Marrakech, in qualification for the 2012 Africa Cup of Nations.
+He scored his first goal for them on 4 June 2011, opening a 4–0 win over rivals Algeria at the Marrakesh Stadium, in qualification for the 2012 Africa Cup of Nations.

 He was part of their squad at the final tournament in Equatorial Guinea and Gabon, and played in their first two matches of an eventual group stage exit, defeats to Tunisia and Gabon.

 Benatia was Morocco's captain at the 2017 Africa Cup of Nations in Gabon and played every minute until the 1–0 elimination by Egypt in the quarter-finals.
 In March that year, he dropped himself from the national team until he became a regular for Juventus, stating "I think it’s unfair to come and play for the national team when I lack competitive football and take the place of someone who is in a better position".
 On 11 November, he scored in a 2–0 win away to the Ivory Coast that qualified the Atlas Lions to the 2018 FIFA World Cup, their first such tournament for 20 years.
 He called it "the most beautiful moment of my career".

 Benatia retired from international duty in October 2019, having also played at the 2018 World Cup and 2019 Africa Cup of Nations.

 After retirement

 On 30 November 2023, almost two years after retiring as a footballer, Benatia was appointed as sporting director of Marseille, his first professional club.
+He left his position at the end of the 2025–26 season, following an official announcement made on 16 May 2026.